The account of Nepali meter is wealthy and

 This movement was essentially the

-expression of an independent Nepalese cultural identity set apart from the
+statement of an independent Nepalese cultural personality place apart from the

-general pan-Indian culture in which it was submerged.
-Along with this came the
+common pan-South Asian tradition in what it was sunken.
+Along with that came the

-• Over time, many poets gave up using
+• Over period, many poets gave upward using

-traditional meters, resulting in an outgrowth of nonmetrical Nepali verse or
+customary meters, consequent in an outgrowth of nonmetrical Nepali poetry or

-gadya-kavita, better known to most as free verse.
+gadya-kavita, better known to most as free poetry.

 •

-The language, too, freed itself from the old, arcane Sanskrit vocabulary
+The barbarism, too, freed itself from the aged, mysterious ancient Indian language lexicon

 as poets broke away from classic models.